jwd83/VCR/README.md

 ### Schedule video reencodes

-Setup a background daemon to do video re-encodes to a browser friendly format
+Setup a background daemon to do video reencodes to a browser friendly format

 ## Setup Notes